smuellerDD/esdm/README.md

 		- `LDFLAGS += -Wl,--wrap=getrandom,--wrap=getentropy`

 		- `LDFLAGS += -lesdm-getrandom`

+* `openssl-provider`: A random provider for OpenSSL 3.0 and greater is included.
+  Load `libesdm-rng-provider.so` if all random numbers should originate in ESDM or `esdm-seed-src-provider.so` if ESDM should only be used as a source of seeds.

+* `botan-rng`: A small sample class for usage with Botan starting with version 3.0 is provided.
+Use it either by linking to `libesdm-botan-rng.so` or include it to your code-base.

 IMPORTANT NOTE: The RPC interfaces between the components are present to ensure there is a proper security domain separation.
 The RPC protocol is not considered